Watch the recording

 - What can developed and developing countries learn from their respective experiences as they continue to accelerate the green transition.

-Join us for a rich discussion with a diverse set of experts and voices to unpack economic recovery efforts and climate safety.
+Join us for a rich discussion with a diverse set of experts and voices to unpack green economic recovery efforts and climate safety.

 - Introductory remarks (Sima Kammourieh, Head of Better Recovery Unit, E3G, 2-3 minutes)